ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/cloud-quest/README.md

         - Default **deny** all **inbound** traffic
         - Default **allow** all **outbound** traffic
       - stateful
-      - All rules are evaulated before deciding to allow traffic
+      - All rules are evaluated before deciding to allow traffic
-      - Can be chained together to strickly control the access of traffic
+      - Can be chained together to strictly control the access of traffic
     - Network ACLs
       -  Multiple subnets can share the same ACL
       -  Firewall of a subnet boundary